RTEMS/rtems-docs/c-user/timer/directives.rst

 :c:macro:`RTEMS_INVALID_ID`
     There was no timer associated with the identifier specified by ``id``.

-.. rubric:: NOTES:
+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may be called from within interrupt context.

+* The directive may be called from within device driver initialization context.

+* The directive may be called from within task context.

-This directive will not cause the running task to be preempted.
+* The directive will not cause the calling task to be preempted.

 ..
 Generated from spec:/rtems/timer/if/delete